bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <!-- theme: info -->

-> 1. If the **Storefront Playground** link is not visible, the store is not enrolled in the GraphQL Storefront API Open Beta.
-To enroll, [contact support](https://support.bigcommerce.com/SubmitCase) (only sandbox stores are accepted at this time, however).
+### Note
-> 2. GraphQL Playground is GraphQL IDE built on Electron.
+> 1. GraphQL Playground is GraphQL IDE built on Electron.
 For more information, see [GraphQL Playground](https://electronjs.org/apps/graphql-playground) on [electrongjs.org](https://electronjs.org)

+> 2. If the **Storefront API Playground** link is not visible, the store is not enrolled in the Beta program.
+To enroll, [contact support](https://support.bigcommerce.com/SubmitCase) (only sandbox stores are being accepted at this time).

 </div>
 </div>